senthilkumar2409/Jenkins-CICD-pipeline/README.md

       3.Enter a name for your token in the Token Name field.
 This name is for your reference and helps you identify the token later (e.g., JenkinsCI) and Click the Generate button.

+ ### Credentials:
+     Store required credentials for jenkins to access a necessary tools or application like git, soanrqube server and aws(aws credentials to provide access to ecr repository and eks cluster) credentials

 ## 2. Jeninsfile:

 ```groovy